Lee Enterprises hosting virtual job fair through March 7

 More than 380 companies from at least 20 states will be participating in the Anywhere Career Fair.

-Locally, opportunities exist with Buckingham County, Cadence, a medical blade manufacturer in Staunton, and Wal Mart Supply Chain in Mt.
+Locally, opportunities exist with Buckingham County; Cadence, a medical blade manufacturer in Staunton; and Wal-Mart Supply Chain in Mt.
 Crawford.
-Cadence and Wal Mart have multiple openings, while Buckingham County seeks a county administrator.
+Cadence and Wal-Mart have multiple openings, while Buckingham seeks a county administrator.

 With the COVID-19 pandemic making it difficult to have traditional in-person career fairs, this virtual event will let employers meet candidates locally and from across the country safely and effectively.